-Don’t leave it halfway is a video series of five announcements, each lasting one minute, where the general public, patients, health professionals, veterinarians and politicians are called to action to work on addressing the problem of antibiotic resistance.
+Don’t leave it halfway is a video series of five announcements, each lasting one minute, where the general public, patients, health professionals, veterinarians and politicians are called to action to address the problem of antibiotic resistance.
 With a touch of humour, these videos highlight the importance of following the prescription given by the healthcare professional.

 Antibiotic resistance is one of the biggest threats facing us today.
 It affects to global health, food security, and development, and can touch anyone, of any age, in any country.

 Antibiotic resistance occurs naturally, but misuse of antibiotics in humans and animals is accelerating the process that can lead us to a post-antibiotic era.
 If we do not react on time minor surgeries or little infections could become critical for human and animal health.

 Don’t leave it halfway is an action included in the communication work package of the European Joint Action on Antimicrobial Resistance and Healthcare-Associated Infections (EU-JAMRAI).